Amzani/apidesk-sdk-test-def/docs/models/components/updatecompanyrequestvalue.md

 # UpdateCompanyRequestValue

-The specific data or information stored in the custom field for the company record.
-This value can vary based on the custom field's purpose and should be formatted according to the field's requirements.
+The value assigned to the custom field for the company record.
+This property holds the actual data or information that the custom field is meant to capture.
+It should be formatted according to the data type expected by the custom field's definition.

 ## Supported Types